Burnley 0-2 Bournemouth: Sam Surridge and Junior Stanislas penalty send Cherries into last eight

 Bournemouth reached the FA Cup quarter-finals for only the second time in their history as goals from Sam Surridge and Junior Stanislas inflicted a 2-0 defeat on Burnley at Turf Moor.

-Jonathan Woodgate boosted his chances of replacing the departed Jason Tindall on a permanent basis as Bournemouth boss.
-His side broke the deadlock when Surridge met Jack Stacey's cross to convert from close range (21).
+Jonathan Woodgate boosted his chances of replacing the departed Jason Tindall on a permanent basis as Bournemouth boss with his side breaking the deadlock when Surridge met Jack Stacey's cross to convert from close range (21).

+Surridge was upended late on, with Stanislas converting the resulting spot-kick, as the Cherries reached the sixth round for the first time since the 1956/57 campaign.

 Pieters' withdrawal meant there were eight changes to the side that drew against Brighton in the Premier League, and they were outshone by a Bournemouth outfit who have now won both games under caretaker manager Woodgate.